grabbeh/tweeter-analyser/README.md

+## Tweeter analyser

-This is a project to help people analyse people's tweets
+This is a project to help people analyse people's tweets.
+It is built using Next.js, Twitter's API, and DynamoDB.
+It does some basic analysis of tweets to discover common themes, including using NLP and a pre-trained model to detect toxicity in tweets.

 ## Getting Started

 Make a copy of the code on your computer

 `git clone https://github.com/grabbeh/tweeter-analyser`

 Change to the directory

 `cd tweeter-analyser`

 Install all the third party dependencies

 `npm install`

 Add Twitter API credentials and DynamoDB credentials in .env matching the following format: